Freight Shipping from Fort Lauderdale to Jacksonville

 How much does it cost to ship freight from Fort Lauderdale to Jacksonville?

-Full truckload (FTL) rates from Fort Lauderdale, FL to Jacksonville, FL currently range from $854-$1,052 for a standard dry van load over the 397-mile route.
+Full truckload (FTL) rates from Fort Lauderdale, FL to Jacksonville, FL currently range $854-$1,052 (roughly $2.18-$2.66 per mile over 397 miles).
 LTL shipments typically cost $418-$737 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fort Lauderdale to Jacksonville?

-Standard FTL transit from Fort Lauderdale to Jacksonville is approximately 7 hrs by truck over 397 miles.
+Standard FTL transit from Fort Lauderdale to Jacksonville is approximately 7 hrs by truck over 397 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Fort Lauderdale to Jacksonville freight?